 Step 1: Exfoliate

 The first step toward improving the skin on your elbows and knees is exfoliation.
 A dry cleansing facial brush such as our Ultra Clear Facial Cleansing System can also work well to remove dead, dull skin cells on your body.
 Also helpful for sloughing off buildup is a good body scrub.
 S.W.
 Basics Body Scrub ($22) uses demerara sugar and organic shredded coconut to gently exfoliate and coconut oil to moisturize dry skin.
-Kat Burki Raw Sugar Body Scrub ($48 in the shop) uses sunflower, coconut, kukui, and macadamia oils to restore moisture and soften skin while it polishes away dry, dead cells.
+Kat Burki Raw Sugar Body Scrub ($48) uses sunflower, coconut, kukui, and macadamia oils to restore moisture and soften skin while it polishes away dry, dead cells.
 Red Flower Bioactive Berry White Peat Exfoliant ($66) removes dead skin cells and toxins and improves cell turnover with sea salts, white peat extract, and aloe and seaweed extract.
 Remember: Scrubbing too hard can actually make dryness worse, so resist to temptation to vigorously overscrub.

 Step 2: Moisturize

 After exfoliating, the key is moisturizing — heavy duty moisturizing for this hard-working skin.
 Natural oils, shea butter and glycerin are good ingredients to look for, but if your elbows and knees have hit the critical zone, try using creams contains glycolic, lactic or salicylic acid.